tamirgz/reverse-engineering-reference-manual/README.md

 * __Obfuscation Techniques__: program transformation techniques that output a program that is semantically equivalent to the original program but is more difficult to analyze
   * __Original Entry Point (OEP) Hiding__: OEP can be hidden through packing.
 A packer can compress or encrypt a whole executable and inject an unpacking stub that unpack (decompress or decrypt) the executable during runtime.
 This will hide the OEP and also the original executable (such as the text, data, rsrc sections) from static analysis
     * __Tail Jump__: an instruction that jumps from the unpacking stub to OEP after the unpacking stub finishes
+    * __Signs Of Packer Usage__:
+      * Unusually high file entropy
+      * Program behavior that mimics the way system loader loads a executable file into memory
+    * __How To Hide From Detection__:
+      * Instead of encrypting/packing the whole binary, only encrypt/pack a small section of it (e.g. .text section) to avoid high file entropy
   * __Disassembly Desynchronization__: to cause disassembly tools to produce an incorrect program listing.
 Works by taking advantage of the assumptions made by flow-oriented disassemblers.
 For every assumption it makes (e.g. process false branch first), there is a corresponding anti-disassembly technique.
 Desynchronization has the greatest impact on the disassembly, but it is easily defeated by reformatting the disassembly to reflect the correct instruction flow
     * __Opaque Predicate__: conditional construct that looks like conditional code but actually always evaluates to either true or false
       + __Jump Instructions With The Same Target__: JZ follows by JNZ.
 Essentially an unconditional jump.
 The bytes following JNZ instruction could be data but will be disassembled as code